-3.3 Measurement instruments
+3.3 Measuring instruments

 3.3.1 Velocity measurement

 Velocities were measured with a hotwire anemometer and several hot sphere anemometers.
 Hotwire anemometers were sensitive to direction and had good signal sensitivity and high frequency response.
 The accuracy of the sensor was calibrated with a Pitot-static system by measuring mean velocity and fluctuations with velocity higher than 3m/s (Tsang et al. 2012).
 The hotwire anemometer (CTA, DANTEC dynamics, Denmark) was dedicated to measure the dynamic characteristics of an unsteady cough jet with high frequency.
 For the measurement at each point, the sampling frequency was set at 5 kHz.